vicent-dev/cron-php/README.md

 - The folder structure is made in a fake scenario with only one context as we have.
 In case of more contexts in the application, they must be between `src/` and layers folders.

 ## Dependencies 📚
-- `leage/tactician`: command/query buses (CQRS implementation)
+- `leage/tactician`: command/query buses (CQRS implementation).
-- `pimple/pimple`: service provider
+- `pimple/pimple`: service provider.
-- `vlucas/phpdotenv`: getting vars from .env file
+- `vlucas/phpdotenv`: getting vars from .env file.
-- `phpunit/phpunit`: unit tests for application/domain layer
+- `phpunit/phpunit`: unit tests for application/domain layer.

 ## Installation and execution 🏗